 1. Make An Appointment

 Providing the highest possible service is our priority, and, in order to provide the best experience for you we appreciate being able to dedicate the time to help from start to finish.
-Scheduling an appointment allows us to focus solely on your needs, and locate your dream gown.
-While it may seem like a good idea to simply “pop” into a store to look, this can take away from another bride’s experience, or, pressure a stylist into feeling they need to let you try on gowns, even if they don’t have the time.
+Scheduling an appointment allows us to focus solely on your needs, and locate your dream wedding dress.
+While it may seem like a good idea to simply “pop” into a store to look, this can take away from another bride’s experience, or, pressure a stylist into feeling they need to let you try on gowns, even if they don’t have the ability to dedicate time to you.

 It is extremely important to schedule an appointment if you’re wanting to come in on a weekend.
 It is even more important if you are coming in from out of town to set up appointments prior to arriving so you can avoid being turned away if a salon is too busy.
-It is the respectful thing to do, both for your shopping experience, and, for the salon you want to visit.
-A lot of salons are requiring appointments so make sure you do your research, and plan appropriately.
+It is the respectful thing to do, both for your shopping experience, and, for the boutique you want to visit.
+A lot of bridal boutiques require appointments so make sure you do your research, and plan appropriately.

 Saturdays are the busiest day of our week, and we constantly fill up with appointments, and, even have to start waitlists.
-If you walk into our salon with a large group of loved ones expecting us to be able to accommodate you, unfortunately, we may not be able to accommodate you.
+If you walk into our boutique with a large group of loved ones expecting us to be able to accommodate you, unfortunately, we may not be able to.
 And this can cause you to feel irritated or discouraged.
 We have brides who come from all over Ontario and even Canada, to shop with us, and it isn’t fair to cut their time short when they took the time to schedule an appointment so we can “squeeze you in.”
+Always plan ahead when it comes to shopping for your perfect dress!

 2. Don’t Waste Time